Introduction to the Student Assistance Fund (SAF)

 - If you have any questions about SAF, be sure to check the set of Frequently Asked Questions in SAF FAQs

 The Student Assistance Fund (SAF) is co-funded by the Irish Government and European Union under the European Social Fund Human Capital Investment Programme 2014-2020.

-To visit the Higher Education Authority’s website on the SAF go to http://www.studentfinance.ie.
+For the Higher Education Authority’s website on the SAF visit www.studentfinance.ie.